Wouldn’t it be great if you could just add content to your site, and the following happened … all from your post URL:

 Instead of this …

-(Using post name permalinks helps readers and search engines understand what your post is about)
+(Using permalinks helps readers and search engines understand what your page is about)

-- %postname% – A correctly formatted version of the post title.
-For example, if the post title is “Top Five Budget Travel Tips!”, the postname tag will convert this into “top-five-budget-travel-tips” (all lower case characters and removed exclamation symbol) in the URL.
-Tip: You can edit the words in your post title in the post slug field on the Add/Edit Post/Page screens.
+- %postname% – A sanitized version of your post title.
+For example, if your post title is ”Ten Signs That You’re About To Get Fired From Your Job!”, the postname tag will convert this into “ten-signs-that-youre-about-to-get-fired-from-your-job” (all lower case characters and no punctuation symbols) in the URL.
+Tip: You can always edit the wording in your post title in the post slug field on the Add/Edit Post/Page screens.

 - %category% – A correctly formatted version of the category name.
 Nested sub-categories appear as nested directories in the URI (Uniform Resource Identifier – the string of characters used in the URL).
 Tip: You can edit this text in the category slug field in the New/Edit Category screens.